SMOG Netball Club

 Trials will take place in March/April 2023.
 Each trial ‘category’ will have 2 x two-hour trials and every trialist will have at least two games and the opportunity to request a trial in a preferential position.
 The trial coordinator will endeavour to allow every trialist to play in their preferred position.

 Selectors will evaluate trialists based on the competencies outlined below.
 Selectors will assess trialists and assist with the formation of teams, but the trial coordinator, SMOG Committee and SMOG Executive reserves the right to make final decisions on the team placement of any trialist.

-Other factors that are considered include:
+Other factors that may be considered include:

 Positional balance within the team